Probability and statistics concepts for beginners

 Basic Concepts in Statistics

-Types of Data: Qualitative and Quantitative
+The Types of Data: Qualitative and Quantitative

 Charts and Data Visualization

-One of the most effective ways to interpret statistical results is the use of charts.
+One of the most effective ways to interpret statistical results is through the use of charts.
 Among them, the bar chart and the pie chart are widely used to present data visually, thus facilitating the understanding of results.

-Practical Applications of Statistics
+The Practical Applications of Statistics

 Learn More About Mathematical Theorems